chandan-0416/DSA-By-Shradha-Ma-am/README.md

        - Leetcode Problem No. 151 : Reverse Words in String

 # Lecture-32 (05-06-2025)
-47. Leetcode Problem No. 443
+47. Leetcode Problem
-      - String Compression problem
+      - Leetcode Problem No. 443 : String Compression

 # Lecture-33 (06-06-2025)
-48. Euclid's Algorithm | Sieve of Eratosthenes | Modular Arithmetics
+48. Maths for DSA
+    - Prime Numbers : check for number n
+    - Leetcode Problem No. 204 : Count Prime | To find out the prime No. in Range Using Optimized Approach - Sieve of Eratosthenes
+    - Digits in Number : count of digits, sum of digits, print digits

 # Lecture-34 (07-06-2025)
 49. 2D Arrays in C++